Can I Register a Trademark on My Own

 Total Command

 You have complete control over the process when you self-register.
 Every step can be handle in accordance with your schedule and priorities.
-You will be guarantee to understand every aspect of your trademark registration with this degree of involvement.
+You will be guaranteed to understand every aspect of your trademark registration with this degree of involvement.

 Difficulties with Self-Registration